 Homemade food may not be sold or given away at the convention.
 Anyone found doing this will have the items confiscated and given a warning.
 This is to protect all convention attendees’ health and safety.

-Some panels and events may have age restrictions (over the age of 18 at the time of the convention).
+Some panels and events may be restricted to attendees age 18 or older at the time of the convention.
 To gain entry to these panels and events, please have valid photo identification that clearly states the date of birth.
 You will be asked for your identification prior to entry.

 To gain entry into any event or room at Tora-Con, attendees are required to have their badges worn and easily visible.
 A Tora-Con Volunteer or Staff will be checking badges at the entrance to every room.
 If you do not have a badge for any reason, you will be directed to a location where you can obtain another one.

 Attendees will not be allowed into an event room until the scheduled time of the event.